OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: SIR vs. PTR Approaches

-\textbf{Comparative Analysis with Top-Tier Models. } In the first phase of our comparative study, we utilized two proprietary API-Accessed LLMs: DeepSeek-V3.2~\cite{liu2025deepseek} and GPT-5.1~\cite{comanici2025gemini}.
+\textbf{Comparative Analysis with Top-Tier Models. } In the first phase of the comparative study, we utilized two proprietary API-Accessed LLMs: DeepSeek-V3.2~\cite{liu2025deepseek} and GPT-5.1~\cite{singh2025openai}.
 By leveraging these top-tier models, we aim to rigorously evaluate the performance of these two approaches, thereby establishing a strong baseline that reflects these approaches' intrinsic capabilities.

-As illustrated in Figure~\ref{fig:apieval}, performance trend are consistent across all problem classes, including both MIP and LP.
-As problem complexity increases, TIR sustains high accuracy or exhibits only minor degradation.
-In contrast, PTR degrades substantially with scale.
+As illustrated in Figure~\ref{fig:computation}, performance trends are consistent across all problem classes, including both LP and MILP.
+As the complexity of the problem increases, SIR sustains high accuracy or exhibits only minor degradation.
+In contrast, the performance of PTR degrades substantially with scale.

-\textbf{Comparative Analysis with Weaker Models. } We then extended our analysis to a smaller-scale, open-source model Qwen3-4B-Instruct~\cite{yang2025qwen3}.
-This model was selected for its strong instruction-following capability, a key criterion for evaluating these two reasoning approaches for small-scale models.
+\textbf{Comparative Analysis with Weaker Models. } We then extended our analysis to Qwen3-4B-Instruct~\cite{yang2025qwen3}.
+This model’s strong instruction-following performance makes it an ideal candidate for examining whether the observed reasoning advantages persist at a smaller model scale.

-As illustrated in the top row of Figure~\ref{fig:qwen-eval}, PTR consistently outperforms TIR at low-complexity settings.
-This observation contrasts with the scaling trends in our analysis of frontier models, such as GPT-5.1 (Figure \ref{fig:apieval}).
-Nevertheless, this advantage is transient: the efficacy of PTR significantly degrades as the problem scale expands.

-We attribute this performance gap to limited domain-specific post-training and weaker code generation in smaller open-source models.
-Without these specialized capabilities, models struggle to maintain the syntactic and logical rigor required to interface with external optimization solvers.
-This limitation underscores the necessity of targeted fine-tuning.
-As shown in Figure~\ref{fig:qwen-eval}, Qwen3-4b-RL, initialized from Qwen3-4B-Instruct and optimized via reinforcement learning from verifiable rewards (RLVR) \citep{chen2025solver}, (the training and inference settings of Qwen3-4b-RL are detailed in Appendix~\ref{app:Qwen_training}), consistently outperforms the standard PTR approach across all problem dimensions.
-Complete per-class results for all ten problem classes across both model tiers are provided in Appendix~\ref{app:experiment_tir_ptr}.
+As highlighted by the dashed lines in Figure~\ref{fig:qwen-eval}, PTR outperforms SIR at low-complexity settings.
+This observation contrasts with the scaling trends in our analysis of frontier models.
+However, this advantage is transient: the efficacy of PTR significantly degrades as the problem scale expands.
+We attribute this performance gap to the limited code-generation capabilities of smaller models under the SIR approach, as evidenced by the low execution rates in Table~\ref{tab:er}.
+By addressing this core limitation through RLVR post-training~\cite{chen2025solver} (see Appendix~\ref{app:Qwen_training} for details), we obtain Qwen3-4B-RL.
+As shown in Figure~\ref{fig:qwen-eval}, Qwen3-4B-RL, initialized from Qwen3-4B-Instruct and further optimized , consistently outperforms the standard PTR approach across all problem dimensions.

-As evidenced by the execution metrics in Table~\ref{tab:er}, the transition from Qwen3-4b-Instruct to Qwen3-4b-RL results in a marked increase in execution rates.
-We also evaluate the tool-use proficiency of frontier models, including DeepSeek-V3.2 and GPT-5.1.
-These results highlight that generating syntactically and logically sound code is a prerequisite for the TIR approach to successfully leverage external solvers.